kchenturtles/PassionfruitKitchen/content/posts/caramelized-onion-mushroom-goat-cheese-galette.md

 ![caramelized onion goat cheese galette thumbnail](../../galette/galette-thumbnail.jpeg)

 I love caramelized onions.
 And mushrooms.
 And goat cheese.
 So I thought, why not put them all on top of a puff pastry base?
 Best.
 Idea.
 Ever.
 I swear, I could eat the whole thing by myself.
-It’s the perfect mix of sweet, savory caramelized onions and tangy, creamy goat cheese.
-Caramelizing onions might sound scary, but it’s pretty easy (and quick!) to do for this tart, since you only need to caramelize a few!
+It’s the perfect mix of sweet caramelized onions and tangy, creamy goat cheese.
+Caramelizing onions might sound scary, but it’s pretty easy (and quick!) to do for this tart, since you don't need that many onions.

 ## Ingredients